mathiasnagler/WWDC16-Notes/412_thread_sanitizer_and_static_analysis.md

 * Sanitizers find bugs at Runtime
 * Low overhead at Runtime
 * Address Sanitizer (**ASan**) introduced in Xcode 7
-* Address Sanitizer has fill Swift support with Xcode 8
+* Address Sanitizer has full Swift support with Xcode 8
 * Thread Sanitizer (**TSan**) new in Xcode 8
- * Detects use of unititialized mutex
+ * Detects use of uninitialized mutex
  * Detects thread leaks
  * Detects multiple threads locating the same memory address (ex: Race conditions)
  * Enable in Scheme -> Run -> Diagnostics